BrunoGrandePhD/rrr/_episodes/08-modularization.md

 teaching: 15
 exercises: 0
 questions:
-- "Key question"
+- "Why should you modularize your analyses?"
+- "How can you modularize your R or Rmd scripts?"
 objectives:
-- "First objective."
+-
 keypoints:
-- "First key point."
+-
 ---